-The programme enables graduates to register with Social Work England as Social Workers.
+The MA Social work programme enables graduates to register with Social Work England as Social Workers.

 The Teaching Partnership will additionally progress partnership working between a range of programmes at The University of Northampton that offer training and education in Health and Social Care, Youth Work and a range of statutory and non-statutory service providers.

 Where can I find more information about social work and professional bodies?